SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find additional walking tours of Chinatown

 The Mission District has hundreds of beautifully crafted murals that celebrate the history of the area and its people.
-Once you are done sampling the foods of the neighborhood, you will then get a chance to see some of its most colorful murals.
+As you walk from place to place, you will then get a chance to see some of its most colorful murals.
 See some photos of the Mission District murals here.

-This is one of the food walking tours in San Francisco that runs most days of the week.
-It starts at 5 pm.
+This is one of the food walking tours in San Francisco that runs a just a couple days week, usually Fridays and Sundays.
+It starts at 11 am.
 You can buy tickets for this tour on GetYourGuide, one of the top online travel agencies and one that I use quite often.

 >> Learn more about this tour and book your spot today